diamondobama/giftcard-service-test-pack/src/docs/devguide/hugo/site/content/testing/index.md

 ## Test Client

-The test client is not yet available for use.
-This message will be removed when it is made available.

 The test client is provided as a collection of Postman scripts and environments which submit gift card messages to a specified end point.

 More information regarding the Giftcard Service Interface Test Client can be found in the [Test Client](/testing/test_client) section.